sakthivelmk/aws-dashboard/README.md

 **Note:** The user must have the following permissions to call the API services: `"cloudwatch:ListDashboards"`, `"cloudwatch:GetDashboard"` and `"cloudwatch:GetMetricWidgetImage"`.

 **Warning:** Use of the GetMetricWidgetImage API will incur additional costs to your AWS account.

+The Docker image of the app can be found [here](https://hub.docker.com/r/sakthivelmk/aws-dashboard/).